 Achingly delicious brown butter madeleines from Food Gift Love and a giveaway to help you wrap up your holidays.
+Jump to recipe.

 Wrapping gifts is a secret joy I rarely indulge in.
 I cherish the crisp edges and perfect folds of craft or wrapping paper.
 If time and supplies allow, I’ll finish my gift with a big showy bow and a pretty tag.
 I love the way a beautifully wrapped gift shows care taken and thoughtfulness.

 As we sit on the precipice of the holiday season, I’m glad to have Maggie Battista of Eat Boutique‘s cookbook Food Gift Love on hand.
 With dozens of simple food gifts, Maggie’s book is a reminder that thoughtfulness is a gift itself.
 Food Gift Love is full of approachable, unique recipes for homemade teas, sauces, spreads, jams, and all manner of beverages.
 Each recipe is accompanied by clever ideas on how to wrap and share your creations as well.

 In the spirit of a more thoughtful holiday season, I’ve partnered with Maggie to offer a gift wrap giveaway to help you Wrap Up the Holidays.
 The giveaway includes all you’ll need to spread the love with assorted boxes, papers, gift tags, collage materials, food bags, stickers, and twine.

 To enter, leave a comment below sharing your favorite part of giving gifts.
 Giveaway open to US residents.
 A winner will be selected at random at 12pm EDT on October 26, 2016.
 Giveaway now closed – thanks for entering!